 The conceptual development of the Tertiary Pila Spi reservoir volumes at the Demir Dagh field will be based on shallow vertical wells completed as open holes, with artificial lift.
 Water injection/disposal wells are included in the development plan to facilitate handling of eventual water being produced or to inject water to further support reservoir pressure.
 The produced fluids will be processed at the existing Demir Dagh processing facility, with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-Production will likely be exported via the nearby Kurdistan Region-Turkey pipeline.
-Development drilling of the Tertiary Pila Spi reservoir could start in 2029.
+Production will likely be exported via the nearby Kurdistan Region-Turkey export pipeline.
+Development drilling of the Tertiary Pila Spi reservoir is forecast by NSAI to begin in 2019, pending economic analysis.
+Development of the resources is estimated by NSAI to require five wells and one additional water injection well for pressure support in the event the aquifer is not sufficient to support reservoir pressure.
+The cost to drill each production well in the Tertiary Pila Spi reservoir is estimated to be \$6.1 million.